CloudPit - DNS Management

 1. Log in to CloudPit

-3. If DNS Management is still automatic, select manual management for individual DNS records (3)
+3. If DNS management is still automatic, select manual management for individual DNS records (3)

 4. Click on “+ Add record